Frequently asked questions about short-term health insurance in North Carolina

 - If you’ve recently become employed and signed up for your employer’s health plan, but have a waiting period before it takes effect.
 Note that if you also have a qualifying event that would allow you to sign up for one of the ACA-compliant insurance policies in your area, you could use that instead of a short-term plan for the time period before your employer’s coverage starts.
 But if not, a short-term plan might be your only option.

 - If you’re not eligible for Medicaid benefits or a premium subsidy on an ACA-compliant plan from the exchange.
 In this case, the ACA-compliant plans available to you might not be affordable, and a short-term plan might be the most realistic option, despite the less robust coverage.
+Although the American Rescue Plan and Inflation Reduction Act have made subsidies larger and more widely available through the end of 2025, there are still some people who don’t qualify for subsidies, even with low or modest incomes.
+This includes undocumented immigrants (lawfully present immigrants can qualify for subsidies, but undocumented immigrants cannot enroll in a marketplace plan at all, even without subsidies).

 North Carolina has various requirements that apply to short-term health insurance plans, as outlined in the state’s rate/form filing guidance for short-term health plans.